SethSmigelski/under-the-weather/readme.txt

 * **Privacy Policy:** [https://openweather.co.uk/privacy-policy](https://openweather.co.uk/privacy-policy)

 == Changelog ==

+= 1.7.4 =
+* IMPROVEMENT: The Performance Report now displays rate-limiting status, including a "Blocked Requests" column in the data table and a status box to show if the feature is active.
+This will log the occurrence of any blocked requests.
+* IMPROVEMENT: Refined styling for the Performance Report

+= 1.7.3 =
+* NEW: Added an optional, user-configurable rate-limiting feature to the REST API endpoint to protect against API quota exhaustion and resource abuse.
+* IMPROVEMENT: The "Requests per Hour" for the rate limit can be configured on the settings page.

+= 1.7.2 =
+* SECURITY: Enhanced input validation for REST API parameters - added coordinate range validation (-90 to 90 for latitude, -180 to 180 for longitude) and location name screening to prevent XSS and injection attacks
+* IMPROVEMENT: Separated validation and sanitization logic in REST API for better error handling

 = 1.7.1 =
 * FIX: Completed nonce verification to prevent CSRF attacks on tab switching